dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
 ## September 17, 2020
 * Bug with copy popup not setting id correctly
+* Add 2 and 3 col image layouts

 ## September 16, 2020
 * Add support for scheduling a multivariate email